-The data preparation, collection and analysis was conducted independently by Anholt-GfK Roper Analysts.
+The data preparation, collection and analysis were conducted independently by Ipsos's in-house Data Processing department and Marketing Sciences department.
 A methodology is attached to this report as an annex which details survey design and methods.

-The Scottish Government purchased the data and the report has been produced independently by statisticians within the Scottish Government.
-These Statisticians are impartial and are appropriately skilled, trained and supported in their roles and professional development.
+The Scottish Government purchased the data and the report has been produced independently by analysts within the Scottish Government.
+These analysts are impartial and are appropriately skilled, trained and supported in their roles and professional development.

-The report was pre-announced 6 weeks prior to publication on the Scottish Government's Forthcoming Publications calendar.
+The report was pre-announced prior to publication on the Scottish Government's Forthcoming Publications calendar.

-The 2018 data is stored electronically and securely in line with data management best practice.
+The 2022 data is stored electronically and securely in line with data management best practice.

-5 GfK Social and Strategic Research, was acquired by Ipsos on October 10, 2018
+9 GfK Social and Strategic Research was acquired by Ipsos on 10 October 2018.